KorinneStegall/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 ## Caveats and Recommendations

 The model may require periodic updates to adapt to changing demographics or socioeconomic trends.
-Regular monitoring of model performance and retraining on updated datasets can help maintain its accuracy and relevance over time.
+Regular monitoring of model performance and retraining on updated datasets can help maintain its accuracy and relevancy over time.